-We regularly interact with thousands of low-income households in Humboldt County who are in need of food assistance.
-This has made us a natural fit for educating about CalFresh and helping to facilitate the application process for a wide spectrum of households, including those that are employed, those living on low, fixed incomes, and beyond.
+Through our 18 programs, we reach 12,000 individuals of all ages monthly across Humboldt County, all of whom are in need of food assistance.
 CalFresh funding helps us integrate CalFresh education, pre-screening, application assistance, and benefit retention with meeting our clients' immediate need for food.
-We provide application assistance both on-site at the food bank and throughout the county in conjunction with our many food distribution programs and sites, including our onsite Choice Pantry, network of 16 remote pantries, our senior food distribution sites countywide, Mobile Produce Pantry sites in 10 communities, seasonal produce markets in 4 areas of the county, and numerous other community engagement opportunities.
+Our Outreach staff provide application assistance both on-site at the food bank and throughout the county in partnership with our various food distribution programs and sites, including our onsite Choice Pantry, network of 16 remote pantries, senior food distribution sites countywide, Mobile Produce Pantry sites in 10 communities, seasonal produce markets in 4 areas of the county, and many other community engagement occasions.